 1. The goal of this paper and its distinct role in the whole ENCODE package.

 We have tried to make clear that this is the only paper in ENCODE3 to provide deep and accurate integrative annotation focusing on several data rich cell types.
-The main encyclopedia paperprovidesannotations for all cell types based on just 4 assays.
-The breadth and accuracy of our annotation extends far beyond the encylopedia paper in this regard.
-For instance, the new ENCODE3 data used in this paper includes:
+The breadth and accuracy of our annotation extends far beyond the encyclopedia paper in this regard.

-2017 histone ChIP-Seq data (1339 from tissues/primary cells vs. 169 in Marticorena et al. 2017)

-52 replication timing datafrom xx tissues (as compared with 16 in Polak et al. 2015)

-Xxx TF ChIP-Seq from xxx cell types (vs. xx in ENCODE2)

-Xxx tumor-normal matched TF ChIP-Seq for xxx cancer types (vs. xxx for only K562 in ENCODE2)

-Xxx TF knockdown data to xxx in xxx cell types (vs. xx in ENCODE2)

-A number of novel assays, such STARR-Seq, Hi-C, ChIA-PET, and eCLIP

 We feel that cancer is an excellent application to illustrate certain key aspects of ENCODE data and analysis - particularly the deep and integrative annotations, regulatory potentials of key TF/RBPs, network rewirings, and normal-tumor-stem comparisons.
 We have tried to clarify that we have developed many new methods in this paper to deeply annotate several cancer associated cell types , including:

 Multi-level compact and accurate enhancer predictions.